Anthematics/scraperfun/README.md

 Welcome to my Github profile & take a look around !
 I hope you like my coding choices.

-*Please git pull Wednesday morning since I have one final issue to sort out*
+*Please git pull Wednesday morning since I have one final issue to sort out.*

 <h3> Issues </h3>